junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 639
-congress: 114th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fourteenth Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 639

-That the bill from the House of Representatives (H.R.
-639) entitled “An Act to amend the Controlled Substances Act with respect to drug scheduling recommendations by the Secretary of Health and Human Services, and with respect to registration of manufacturers and distributors seeking to conduct clinical testing.”, do pass with the following
+> To amend the Controlled Substances Act with respect to drug scheduling recommendations by the Secretary of Health and Human Services, and with respect to registration of manufacturers and distributors seeking to conduct clinical testing.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title